anuj-chourasiya/job-aggregator/README.md

 # job-aggregator
-It is a containerized web applicaton which scraps data from job portals and make available them at a single place.This application consist of two container:
+It is a containerized web applicaton which scraps data from job portals and make available them at a single place.This application consist of two containers:

 1. scrapper
 2. web